JotaRaffalli/React-Lyric-Finder/README.md

 # Lyric Finder

-This is a small app that allows users to find song's lyrics using MusixMatch developers API.
-It also fetches the songs album cover from other external API to give users a image preview and help them identify the corresponding artists.
+This is a small app that allows users to find song's lyrics using **MusixMatch** developers API.
+It also fetches the songs album cover from other external API to give users a image preview to help them identify the corresponding artists.

 <img src="/Screens/Safari Lyric Finder.jpg"
      alt="React Lyric Finder"